ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/dynamic-tables/tutorials/dyn-tables-tutorial.md

                 parent_id = 0
                 parent_path = "0"
             else:
-                # The comment_id field is set equal to the sequence number of the comment in the topic
+                # The comment_id field is assigned the comment's order in the topic as its value
                 # This number matches the current size of the topic
                 comment_id = get_topic_size(topic_id)
                 if not comment_id: